Tom Fork is the fictitious food critic and buongustaio behind TF's event, restaurant and bar reviews.

 In the shadow of the Duomo, something is stirring on the city’s art and food scene.
 L’Isle Saint-Louis recently opened, featuring a French-influenced menu and even more continental atelier.
 Closed for decades, the sixteenth-century Palazzo Sforza Almeni on via del Castellaccio (off via

-Wandering through the San Lorenzo street market, dodging overly insistent stall owners and tacky tourist wares, one could easily miss Casa del Vino. ith marble counter tops and beautifully carved woodwork, the small wine bar is usually filled with locals despite its touristic location, due in part to its rich
+Wandering through the San Lorenzo street market, dodging overly insistent stall owners and tacky tourist wares, one could easily miss Casa del Vino.
+With marble counter tops and beautifully carved ...

 Trattoria Mario's is not for the faint-hearted.
 It is not the place for those who prefer a quiet dining experience with an elegant ambiance, a romantic view of the Ponte Vecchio, an impeccable wait staff, shiny silver cutlery and freshly pressed tablecloths and napkins.
 Mario's is chaotic,